gnss-sdr/geniuss-place/_posts/2016-06-28-understanding-data-types.md

 unsigned long l1;
 ulong l2;
 ```
 **Idea to take home:** If your GNSS front-end is delivering samples of 2-bit length, a computer does not know how to handle them.
 A data type for that length is not defined, so there are no operations defined upon it.
 Even if you define an specific data type and its related operations, processors and compilers will likely not be optimized for such non-standard type.
 You need to bring whatever format your _Signal Source_ is delivering to a format that is understandable by the processing environment (processor, operating system, compiler, etc.) in charge of executing GNSS-SDR.
-Luckyly, it is easy to define new formats convertors, and they need to be placed at the first processing block that receives the incoming sample stream: the _Data Type_Adapter_.
+Luckily, it is easy to define new formats convertors, and they need to be placed at the first processing block that receives the incoming sample stream: the _Data Type_Adapter_.
 {: .notice--info}

 ## Data types in GNSS-SDR

-In the C and C++ programming languages, [`stdint.h`](https://en.wikibooks.org/wiki/C_Programming/C_Reference/stdint.h) is the name of the
+In the C and C++ programming languages, [`stdint.h`](https://en.wikibooks.org/wiki/C_Programming/C_Reference/stdint.h) (or its [`cstdint`](http://en.cppreference.com/w/cpp/header/cstdint) counterpart for C++) is the name of the
 header file that allows programmers to write more portable code by
 providing a set of typedefs that specify exact-width integer types,
 together with the defined minimum and maximum allowable values for each